Satin stitch tutorial

 Satin stitch video

-- You must make sure the fabric in the hoop is taut, otherwise you'll get puckers and wrinkles which will be very difficult to iron out later.
+- Above all, make sure the fabric in the hoop is taut.
+Otherwise you'll get puckers and wrinkles which will be very difficult to iron out later.

 - Make sure your embroidery thread isn't twisted and it's lying flat.
 Watch my video on preparing thread for more on this.